 Topic time estimate: 4 Minutes

-A study by Coch and French analysing 4 different factory worker group’s reaction to change, found that the type and size of the technical aspect of the change do not determine the presence or absence of resistance nearly so much as does the human aspect of the change.
-Whilst changes occur smoothly and frequently in tightly knit workgroups, top-down imposed change projects are almost immediately met with resistance, that negatively impacts cooperation, output, and performance, and increases aggression, conflict, grievance cases, and resignations.
+A study by Coch and French analysing 4 different factory worker groups’ reactions to change, found that the type and size of the technical aspect of the change do not determine the presence or absence of resistance nearly so much as does the human aspect of the change.
+Whilst changes occur smoothly and frequently in tightly knit workgroups, top-down imposed change projects are almost always met with immediate resistance.
+Resistance and conflict negatively impact people’s cooperation, output, and performance, and increase aggression, stress, grievance cases, and resignations.

-Conflict resolution in change is about enabling executives and managers to establish a dialogue to manage resistance, resolve issues and conflicts and make room to innovate and co-create better change-outcomes.
+Getting better at resolving conflicts is about enabling leaders to establish a dialogue, manage resistance, resolve issues and conflicts and make room to innovate and cooperate better.

 “People don’t resist change.
 They resist being changed.